Serving the whole family

 HISTORY OF HEAD START

-Head Start is a national program administered through the Administration for Children and Families in the U.S. Department of Health and Human Services.
+Head Start is a national program administered through the Administration for Children and Families in the US Department of Health and Human Services.
 Since its inception, the purpose of Head Start has been to promote school readiness by enhancing the social and cognitive development of children through the provision of education, health, nutritional, social, and other comprehensive services to enrolled children and families.
-We serve over 1 million children and their families annually in all 50 states, the District of Columbia, Puerto Rico, and US territories, and we have served over 36 million children since our programs began.
+We serve over 1 million children and their families annually in all 50 states, the District of Columbia, Puerto Rico, and US territories.
+We have served over 36 million children since our programs began.

 In 1965, the Office of Economic Opportunity launched Project Head Start as an eight-week summer program.
 Head Start was part of the war on poverty, which embodied a basic belief in education as the solution to poverty.
 Head Start was designed to help break the “cycle of poverty” by serving preschool children of low-income families.